vnaysngh/warpx/README.md

 # WarpX

 WarpX is a decentralized exchange (DEX) built on the Ethereum blockchain.
-It is a Uniswap V2 fork that allows users to swap ERC20 tokens.
+It implements a Warp V2 automated market maker that allows users to swap ERC20 tokens.

 ## Project Structure